NYC Child Visitation Lawyers

 If a parent has concerns for the health and safety of a child, they must bring those issues to the court to decide.
 They cannot take matters into their own hands and alter the visitation schedule.
 Additionally, if modifications need to be made to the plan because of a conflict or a change in the custodial parent, then this must also be brought to the court.
 While parents have control over the child, the matter of visitation and custody lies within the court.
 Modifications can be made to these orders with ease, in most cases.
 However, if one parent is trying to take custody away from the other, they must have substantial documentation, or the other party must agree.

 You Need An Experienced Lawyer

 Child custody issues are difficult because they involve matters of the heart.
 Having an experienced legal team helping will make things easier.
-We can ensure that the court hears your side of the story and that the court does its job by doing what is in the best interest of your child.
+We can ensure that the court hears your side of the story and that the court does its job by doing what is in the interest of your child.

 Through the remedy of court-ordered visitation, non-custodial parent, grandparents and even others can enjoy important contact and relationship with children.
 The extent of the right depends upon a number of factors that include your relationship to the children and circumstances that shape whether visitation is suitable.
 With the assistance of one of our NYC child visitation lawyers, you can text jobs to stay in your children’s lives even if you don’t have custody of them.

 Who May Request Visitation?